La Becque Residency 2022

 La Becque’s Principal Residency Program provides the opportunity for artists to live and work on the unique site in La Tour-de-Peilz for periods of three months or six months.
 Artists-in-residence are provided with a live-work apartment for the time of their stay.
 The apartments are specifically designed for their artist-in-residence use.
 Each apartment is 80sqm in size, with a fully equipped kitchen, own washer and dryer, separate bedroom and bathroom and a flexible main live-work space of approx. 40sqm, plus a terrace facing Lake Geneva.

 Depending on the needs outlined by their residency project, residents will be granted exclusive or shared use of additional studio space.
 Our studios are 30sqm in size with 3.70m ceiling height and offer ample natural daylight.
 Residents will receive a monthly stipend (CHF 1’500) to offset the costs of day-to-day living and the cost of materials.
 Travel costs are generally not covered.
 Depending on the financial necessities outlined by the candidate, additional funds may be made available to facilitate travel.
 La Becque will provide assistance when and where possible, but Residents are responsible for obtaining their own visas or other necessary travel and residency documents.
 Residents must also make sure they have valid insurance to cover medical assistance and accidents during their stay in Switzerland.

-Deadline for applying is 31st March 2020.
-Please read the application guidelines and FAQ, before filling in the online form.
-If you have any further questions, please do not hesitate to contact them at [email protected].
-To fill out the online application form, you will need to provide one PDF document (max.
+The deadline for applications is April 5, 2021 at 23:59 pm (Central European Summer Time).
+Before filling out the online application form, please read the application guidelines and FAQ.
+To fill out the form, you will need to provide one PDF document (max.
 30MB) including in this order:

 - a pitch of your project proposal (max.
 700 characters)